 You play as male, female, or non-binary, and as one of four species.
 There will be four romanceable crew members, whose genders will be decided by the player.

-Right now it’s just the prologue, chapter 1-4, and some of chapter 5.
-Word Count: 79k with code, 56k without.
+Right now it’s just the prologue, chapter 1-4, and most of chapter 5.
+Word Count: 89k with code, 64k without.

 Here is the DEMO.

 I’d appreciate any kind of feedback, but especially pacing, continuity, and anything that would make the dialogue sound more natural.

 Most humans fall under the dominion of the Solar Imperium, which is the dominant political force in local space.
 It has been in power for several centuries now, always led by the royal Imperator.
 Besides Earth (now known as Terra), the Imperium controls dozens of colonies, the largest being Petra, Esper, Stol, and Yue.